Holes in Basil Leaves: How to Identify and Stop Common Garden Pests

 Aphids and Soft Bodied Insects

 An insecticidal soap can help to control aphids and other soft bodied pests.
-Spray early in the evening and pay attention to covering the underside of the leaves as well as above.
+Spray with a spray bottle in the early evening and pay attention to covering the underside of the leaves as well as above.

 How to Keep Bugs from Eating Basil